 This arrangement was designed to benefit both parties – the energy company would receive payments from the Feed-in Tariff, and homeowners would get electricity generated from their free solar panels.
-Since then, the cost of solar panels has fallen drastically, so it’s much more beneficial nowadays to buy them outright and receive money from the Feed-in Tariff yourselves.

 The Rent-a-Roof initiative also throws ownership of the roof into question, can make life difficult for homeowners trying to sell their house, and may cause issues regarding roof maintenance.

 Planning permission isn’t required in most cases, providing your home isn’t a listed building, isn’t located within a conservation area, and the solar panels don’t hang off the side of your roof.
 Your installer can help you with this if you are unsure.

 If you want to install solar panels for your home, we can help.
 Send us an email at [email protected] with a daytime contact number.
 One of our Technical Account Managers will soon be in touch to discuss your project, before providing you with a proposal complete with performance estimates and an initial quote.